 Some wine experts consider Franciacorta the finest of all Italian sparkling wines, although it’s a young style.
 The first Franciacorta wines were made in 1961.

 Unlike the rather light Prosecco or Asti wines, Franciacorta is a complex sparkling wine.
 Its high quality is the result of consequent improvements in the production processes over the decades.
 Nowadays, Franciacorta vintners follow the same techniques that Champagne producers use, including gentle grape pressing, bottle fermentation, and long aging phases.
-With Chardonnay and Pinot Noir, they also use similar varietals.
+They use similar varietals like Chardonnay and Pinot Noir.
 Additionally, some also use Pinot Blanc.

 Given these similarities in production methods, it isn’t surprising that Franciacorta often tastes similar to Champagne.
 Typically it’s dry and acidic with citrus-forward flavors.

 New World Sparkling Wines

 The most famous sparkling wines come from Europe for sure.
 But vintners in New World wine countries also produce some great styles.
 Due to the climate, it’s significantly harder than in the Old World, though.